Geometry Error Analysis of a parametric mapping for Higher Order Unfitted Space-Time Methods: The space-time levelset geometry description

-Let the time interval $[0,T]$ be further subdivided into $N$ (not necessarily equally spaced) time slices \hypertarget{def:In}{$\In{n} \coloneqq (t_{n-1}, t_n]$, $n=1,\dots,N$}, $t_0 = 0, t_N = T$ and let us assume a \hypertarget{def:Th}{simplicial shape regular triangulation $\mathcal{T}_h$} of $\tOmega$ to be given that is time-independent on each time interval $\In{}$.
-Then, from $\Th$ and a time interval $\In{n}$ we automatically obtain a tensor-product triangulation of the space-time domain, see \cref{fig:space_time_geometry} for an illustration.
+Let the time interval $[0,T]$ be further subdivided into $N$ (not necessarily equally spaced) time slices \hypertarget{def:In}{$\In{n} \coloneqq (t_{n-1}, t_n]$, $n=1,\dots,N$}, $t_0 = 0, t_N = T$ and let us assume a \hypertarget{def:Th}{simplicial shape regular triangulation $\mathcal{T}_h$} of $\tOmega$ to be given that is time-independent on each time interval $\In{n}$.
+Then, from $\Th$ and a time interval $\In{n}$ we automatically obtain a tensor-product triangulation of the space-time domain, denoted by \hypertarget{def:ThQ}{$\ThQ$}, see \cref{fig:space_time_geometry} for an illustration.